List of Hollyoaks characters introduced in 2010: Phil Sharpe

-Phil Sharpe, played by Andonis Anthony, is the husband of Gabby Sharpe who first appears when he visits his wife in hospital following an accident on 25 June 2010.
+Phil Sharpe, played by Andonis Anthony, is the husband of Gabby Sharpe (Phina Oruche) who first appears when he visits his wife in hospital following an accident on 25 June 2010.

 Phil is next seen when he and Gabby have dinner at Il Gnosh.
 However, the night does not end well when Phil loses his temper.
-After this, Gabby, who had already been planning to leave Phil, moves out and into Tony Hutchinson's home in Hollyoaks with Amber and Taylor.
+After this, Gabby, who had already been planning to leave Phil, moves out and into Tony Hutchinson's (Nick Pickard) home in Hollyoaks with Amber (Lydia Lloyd-Henry) and Taylor (Shaun Blackstock).
 Amber calls Phil after catching Tony and Gabby kissing, and tells him they are having an affair.
 Phil argues with Gabby and Tony and ends up punching Tony.
 Phil is annoyed and embarrassed after he finds out that Amber was lying and that they only kissed that night.
-Taylor is shocked when Phil arrives at Arlo Davenport's house, and is called 'daddy' by Arlo's younger brother Tré.
+Taylor is shocked when Phil arrives at Arlo Davenport's (Travis Yates) house, and is called 'daddy' by Arlo's younger brother Tré (Charlie Behan).
 Taylor soon realises that Phil has another family, and storms out.
 Phil makes Taylor keep quiet, but he eventually tells Amber, Tony and Gabby.
 Phil pleads for his family to forgive him, but after learning of Amber's pregnancy, he rejects his children.